 wiped down on exterior (and it will continue to be neglected with no cleaning of the bore or interior).

-Yes, rust has started on parkerizing - on areas frequently touched like the safety lever, surrounding top cover,
+Rust has started on parkerizing - on areas frequently touched like the safety lever, surrounding top cover,

-Some rust started on trigger and the top of mag has obvious wear marks.
+Some rust started on trigger and top of mag has obvious wear marks.
 For firearms like AKs and variants

 Developments since the last 400 round report: rear sight leaf is stuck at the battle setting and the